Equities dip, oil slides as global risk rally stalls

 The risk-off mood followed a period of relief after the transition of power in the United States, culminating in Biden’s inauguration on Wednesday, and strong expectations that U.S. stimulus will provide continued support for global assets.

 In currency markets, the U.S. dollar gained after three straight days of losses, though it was still on track for its biggest weekly loss since mid-December.
-The dollar index rose 0.193%, with the euro down 0.04% to $1.2157.
+The dollar index rose 0.048%, with the euro up 0.14% to $1.2179.

 The dollar’s recent slide has been led by investors ploughing money into higher-yielding currencies on optimism about a rapid economic recovery led by the U.S. stimulus.